5 Most Famous Poems by Pablo Neruda

 1. Tonight I Can Write The Saddest Lines

-Night in this poem can present darkness, sadness, emotions, romance.
-We think about something that tortures us.
-Our poet thinks of his lover is not with him anymore.
-They broke up, and a poet feels deep pain.
-He asks himself whether they loved each other.
+Night in this poem can present darkness, sadness, emotions, and romance.
+At night we think about something that tortures us.
+Our poet imagines his lover.
+They broke up, and he feels deep pain.
+He asks himself if they loved each other.

 That night is immense without her.
 He couldn’t keep her.
 She has gone, but he can’t accept it.
 It is hard to forget someone you love.
 You feel like your lover is still with you.
 You remember everything you passed through together.
 The poet wants to forget her.
 He is trying to convince himself he doesn’t love her anymore.